Break a Pileup

 Who are the stations the DX station responds to?
 Are they the earliest, or the strongest callers, or is the DX station picking callers later in the pileup when the calls die down?
 Are “tail-ender” callers being worked or are they being ignored?
 Determine the pattern the DX station is using and use that information to adjust the timing and placement of your calls.

-Pileups can be huge random events, and if you keep listening and carefully calling, you'll likely get through.
+Pileups can be huge random events, and if we keep listening and carefully calling, we'll likely get through.
 It may be on the first or second call, or it could take a half hour of calling.
 Don't get discouraged.
-And remember, despite your best efforts, some DX will get away.
+And remember, despite our best efforts, some DX will get away.
 Propagation will change, or the station will switch bands or modes, or may even QRT.
-You have no control over that, so don't worry about it.
-Importantly - don't let it affect your performance.
+We have no control over that, so we shouldn't worry about it.
+Importantly, don't let it affect our performance.

 Careful listening makes a big difference.
-It will tell you where to transmit, and when.
+It will tell us where to transmit, and when.

-Listen to get the rhythm of how exchanges are being made, and what information is being exchanged.
+Listen, to get the rhythm of how exchanges are being made, and what information is being exchanged.
 Is the DX station giving only their call sign and a “5-9” signal report?
 Or, do exchanges include name and other details?
 Follow suit.
-If only call sign and signal report, refrain from giving your QTH and/or name.
+If only call sign and signal report, refrain from giving our QTH and/or name.

 Remember - listen, listen - and listen some more.
-You will pick up clues which will help you make the contact.
+We will pick up clues which will help us make the contact.
 The DX station may be "running by the numbers", or by areas.
-You might notice QSB on the band and be able to make the contact when the propagation fluctuations are on the rise.
+We might notice QSB on the band and be able to make the contact when the propagation fluctuations are on the rise.
 Learn by listening and take note.
-By listening to a DX station over time you’ll learn about propagation, not just to and from the DX station, but also to other areas of the world.
+By listening to a DX station over time we’ll learn about propagation, not just to and from the DX station, but also to other areas of the world.

-Listening will help you make the contact properly.
-You’ll hear good operating practices - and unfortunately, bad ones.
+Listening will ultimately help us make the contact properly.
+We’ll hear good operating practices - and unfortunately, bad ones.
 Don't imitate the bad ones.
-Through close listening you’ll learn things from a perspective which might not otherwise be apparent.
+Through close listening we can learn things from a perspective which might not otherwise be apparent.

 Listen to how different amateur radio operators make their contacts.
 Some use techniques with a winning pattern, while others have a hard time.

-"Tail-ending" - quickly throwing in your call sign right after the non-DX station is about to clear with the DX station - is a technique which can be successful.
+"Tail-ending" - quickly throwing in our call sign right after the non-DX station is about to clear with the DX station - is a technique which can be successful.
 But be careful not to cause QRM.
 And know that some DX stations don't like that practice, considering it rude.
-Remember, when you do this, you're essentially interjecting yourself into another conversation which may interrupt the rhythm of the communication.
+Remember, when we do this, we're essentially interjecting ourselves into another conversation which may interrupt the rhythm of the communication.

 In many cases, "Big Gun" stations will overpower the pileup and make the contact.
-But if you’re a "little pistol", running 100W to a wire antenna, smart timing can help you win out.
+But if we’re a "little pistol", running 100W to a wire antenna, smart timing can help us win out.

-Sometimes, you should say your call sign only once, and sometimes you should say it once, wait a few seconds, then say it again.
-Avoid calling continually though, because you risk becoming a nuisance, not only to the DX station, but also to everyone - especially if you call when the DX station returns to someone else.
+Sometimes, we should say our call sign only once, and sometimes we should say it once, wait a few seconds, then say it again.
+Avoid calling continually though, because we risk becoming a nuisance, not only to the DX station, but also to everyone - especially if we call when the DX station returns to someone else.

 So, it’s important to observe the timing, pace and flow of exchanges.

 Sometimes, the DX station may only get a part of a call sign, and may say: "the India Tango station" or just: "station with Tango".
-That's when you would give your call sign again, providing they gave a portion of your call sign.
-However, there may be other stations who also have a letter of your call sign, so don't call, especially if you know it’s the portion of a suffix belonging to another station.
+That's when we would give our call sign again, providing they gave a portion of OUR call sign.
+However, there may be other stations who also have a letter of our call sign, so don't call, especially if you know it’s the portion of a suffix belonging to another station.

-If you hear the DX station ask for "the Papa Zulu station" and no one answers, you might be tempted to throw your call sign in after a second or two.
+If we hear the DX station ask for "the Papa Zulu station" and no one answers, we might be tempted to throw our call sign in after a second or two.
 This is a bit of a gamble.
-If you do throw your call in, you’re sticking your foot in the door - and that door may either open - or it may slam shut.
+If we do throw our call in, we’re sticking your foot in the door - and that door may either open - or it may slam shut.

 Finally, when pileups grow too large, DX stations often may start operating by the numbers, or by country, or by zone.
 Note also, some DX stations may not operate “split” when they perhaps should.
 This may be because they lack the capability, or the necessary knowledge or experience.

-Always remember - the DX station is "boss" of the pileup - they run it as they see fit.
+Always remember: the DX station is "boss" of the pileup and they run it as they see fit.

 Good hunting!